Sivaraj-Sankar/Sivaraj-Sankar/README.md

 ### Hi there 👋
 <h1 align="left">I'm Sivaraj S </h1>

- I'm a Software Developer with a keen interest in the realms of Data Science and Machine Learning Operations Engineering.
+ I'm a Software Developer with a keen interest in the realms of AI Engineer and LLMOps.
 I'm actively refining my expertise in this domain, channeling over 300+ hours into comprehensive learning experiences.
-My mission is to leverage my BFSI experience and technical acumen to make impactful contributions to the evolving landscape of data-driven decision-making.
+My mission is to leverage my BFSI experience and technical acumen to make impactful contributions to the evolving landscape of AI data-driven decision-making.